Does your iPhone or iPad have Pegasus spyware? Find out for FREE right now (only a 5 minute read)

-Every time there’s a report about anor exploit being actively distributed and used, it’s unnerving.
-In July, 2021 it was revealed that security of Pegasus spyware being used on the phones of journalists, politicians and activists without their knowledge or, just as importantly, without their consent.
+Every time there’s a report about an iPhone or iPad exploit being actively distributed and used, it’s unnerving.
+In July, 2021 it was revealed that security researchers discovered evidence of Pegasus spyware being used on the phones of journalists, politicians and activists without their knowledge or, just as importantly, without their consent.

-The spyware can be remotely installed on a target’sor iPad without the owner taking any action, granting the person or organization who installed it full access to the device and all the data it holds.
+The spyware can be remotely installed on a target’s iPhone or iPad without the owner taking any action, granting the person or organization who installed it full access to the device and all the data it holds.
 That includes text messages, emails and even recording phone calls.
 Pegasus was originally designed and is marketed by its creator, the NSO Group, to monitor criminals and terrorists.

 iMazing recently updated its Mac and PC app to include Amnesty International’s Mobile Verification Toolkit (MVT) which was built to detect signs of Pegasus on a device and isn’t charging users to access the feature.

-Download iMazing for your respective computer.
+Download iMazing for your respective computer from the company’s website.
 Don’t worry about buying the app, we can run the full spyware test using the free trial.

 After it’s downloaded, install iMazing and then open it.
 When prompted, select free trial.

 With iMazing installed and running, connect your iPhone or iPad to your computer using the appropriate cable.
 You may have to enter your Lock Screen code on your device to approve the connection before proceeding (something to keep in mind if your iPhone or iPad isn’t showing up in iMazing).